#Just Adulting Legal Survival Guide

 Will I Lose My Job Or My Pay When I Have Jury Duty?
 You cannot lose your job because of your jury duty, but employers are not required to continue to pay wages to employees who are on jury duty under State law (§ 40.24, Fla.
 Stat.).
 However, there are some county ordinances (e.g., Broward County) that require some employers to pay some employees for their jury service.
 Check with your county government to find out whether or not your employer is required to pay you wages while you are on jury duty.

 Is A Written Lease For A Residence Necessary?
 A written lease is not required, but it is a good idea because a lease defines what the landlord (owner) and the tenant (renter) must do.
+In the absence of a written lease, some lease terms may not be enforceable.

 How Much Notice Must A Landlord Give The Tenant To Move Out Of The Residence?
 Unless the lease states some specific period of time, the amount of notice depends on the rent payable period.
-If the rent is paid every week, the landlord must give seven days notice prior to the end of the weekly period.
-If the rent is paid every month, the landlord must give 15 days notice before the end of the month (§ 83.57, Fla.
+If the rent is paid every week, the landlord must give seven days’ notice prior to the end of the weekly period.
+If the rent is paid every month, the landlord must give 15 days’ notice before the end of the month (§ 83.57, Fla.
 Stat.).
 If the tenant continues to occupy the premises after the expiration of the lease (without permission) or if the landlord has terminated the rental agreement for any of the reasons allowed under the Landlord and Tenant Act and the tenant does not move, the landlord can start eviction procedures and/or increased rental payments.
 In the case of non-payment of rent, the landlord must serve the tenant with a written notice allowing 3 days (excluding weekends and legal holidays) in which to pay the rent or move.
 In order to gain possession of the dwelling, the landlord must file suit in court, providing the court with a copy of the three-day notice.
-The tenant then has 5 days, excluding weekends and legal holidays, to respond in writing to the court and to post the amount of rent claimed to be due in the court registry, unless the tenant is claiming that the rent was already paid.
-If the tenant does not respond or a judgment is entered against the tenant, the clerk of the county court will issue a writ of possession to the sheriff and the tenant will have only 24 hours notice prior to eviction (§ 83.56, Fla.
+The tenant then has 5 days, excluding weekends and legal holidays, to respond in writing to the court and to post the amount of rent claimed to be due in the court registry; unless the tenant is claiming that the rent was already paid.
+If the tenant does not respond or a judgment is entered against the tenant, the clerk of the county court will issue a writ of possession to the sheriff and the tenant will have only 24 hours’ notice prior to eviction (§ 83.56, Fla.
 Stat.).

 Florida law does not allow the landlord to use self-help eviction.
 The landlord is not allowed to: